This recipe is from my Nordic Vegan Cuisine feature, which I did for Fresh Vegan/View magazine. (Go straight to Issue No.5 here, if you are curious).

 - Add water and frozen lingonberries to a pot.
 Add ginger, cardamom and orange peels.

-- Bring to boil, and reduce the heat immediately and let the berries and spices gently simmer under a lid for 1 - 1,5 hours.
+- Bring to a boil, reduce the heat immediately and let the berries and spices gently simmer under a lid for 1 – 1,5 hours.

 - Let the cordial cool off, then strain by using a fine mesh colander.
 If you find the lingonberry cordial too sour for your liking, simply sweeten it using coconut nectar sugar.

 - If so, ensure the liquid is not too hot, since coconut sugar should ideally not be boiled to retain all its nutrients.